City Boards & Commissions

 The City Council is currently soliciting for appointments to:

-The City Council will be appointing one (1) member to serve a vacancy (expiring 2/2025) on the Airport Land Use Commission.
+The City Council will be appointing up to three (3) members to serve a two-year term on the Building and Housing Board of Appeals.
 Applicants must reside and be domiciled within the Tahoe Basin portion of El Dorado County.
-The Airport Land Use Commission review and determine compatibility of individual development proposals, general plan amendments, and other land use plans and regulations around airports as well as other responsibilities set forth in the Airport Comprehensive Land Use Plan.
-The Airport Land Use Commission meets on an as needed basis.
+The Building and Housing Board of Appeals meets on an as needed basis.

 Commission Application: Commission Application (PDF)